 (2) The applicant may declare some portion of the application to be confidential, where declared so, the Registrar shall determine whether the application can be processed without the publication or other violation of that confidentiality, and give the applicant the option of altering his statement of confidentiality or withdraw the application.

-(3) Except as otherwise provided for in this Act, any person who discloses any information made available under the Act, except to-
+(3) Except as otherwise provided for in this Act, any person who discloses any information made available under this Act, except to:

-(a) The Minister, the Registrar or any other person for the purposes of carrying out his duties or the performance of his function under this Act;
+(a) the Minister, the Registrar or any other person for the purposes of carrying out his duties or the performance of his function under this Act,

-(b) A police officer for the purposes of an investigation or inquiry relating to the enforcement of the provision of this Act; or
+(b) a police officer for the purposes of an investigation or inquiry relating to the enforcement of the provision of this Act, or

-(c) Any other person when required to do so by any court or under any written law,
+(c) any other person when required to do so by any court or under any written law,

-Commits an offence and upon conviction shall be liable to a fine not exceeding N5,000,000 or an imprisonment for a period not exceeding one year or to both.
+commits an offence and is liable on conviction to a fine of at least N5,000,000.00 or to imprisonment for a term of at least two years or to both.

-50. Action against the state
+Action against the State.

-(1) Subject to the existing law on taking action against the State, this Act shall be binding on the Government with regard to its applications for breeder's right and other interests acquired or given in breeder's right to the same extent and with the same effect as its applies to any other person.
+50. (1) Subject to the existing law on institution of action against the State, this Act shall be binding on the Government with regard to its applications for breeder's right and other interests acquired or given in breeder's right to the same extent and with the same effect as its applies to any other person.

-(2) No claim shall lie against the State, the Minister, the Registrar or any other office for anything done in good faith in the discharge of duties under the powers conferred by this Act.
+(2) No claim shall lie against the State, the Minister, the Registrar or any other officer for anything done in good faith in the discharge of duties under the powers conferred by this Act.

-51. Breeders right in respect of existing varieties of recent creation
+Breeders right in respect of existing varieties of recent creation.

-Where, according to Section 12, this Act applies to a plant genus or species to which it did not previously apply, varieties belonging to such plant genus or species shall be considered to satisfy the condition of novelty defined in paragraph (1) of Section 14 even where the sale or disposal of to others described in that paragraph took place in Nigeria within four years before the filing date or, in the case of trees or of vines, within six years before the said date.
+51. (1) Where, according to section 12, this Act applies to a plant genus or species to which it did not previously apply, varieties belonging to such plant genus or species shall be considered to satisfy the condition of novelty defined in section 14 (1) even where the sale or disposal of, to others described in that paragraph took place in Nigeria within four years before the filing date or, in the case of trees or of vines, within six years before the said date.

-Within twelve months from the date of commencement of this Act, the breeder of an existing variety of recent creation may apply to the Registrar in respect of that variety to benefit from the provisions under paragraph 1 of this Section
+(2) Within 12 months from the date of commencement of this Act, the breeder of an existing variety of recent creation may apply to the Registrar in respect of that variety to benefit from the provisions under subsection (1).

-52. Agreement with foreign governments
+Agreement with foreign governments.

-The Minister may enter into bilateral or multilateral agreements with the states and intergovernmental or non-governmental organizations in order to facilitate cooperation in testing.
+52. The Minister may enter into bilateral or multilateral agreements with states and intergovernmental or non-governmental organisations in order to facilitate cooperation in testing.

-53. Agents
+Agents.

-(1) When the breeder is a non-resident or in the case of a corporation, does not have its registered office in Federal Republic of Nigeria, he shall have an agent who is resident in Federal Republic of Nigeria.
+53. (1) When the breeder is a non-resident or in the case of a corporation, does not have its registered office in Nigeria, he shall have an agent who is resident in Nigeria.

-(2) The Registrar may, for any gross misconduct or prescribed cause or any other reasonable cause considered by the Registrar to be sufficient, refuse to recognize or to continue to recognize any person as authorized by the breeder to act in the capacity of agent.
+(2) The Registrar may, for any gross misconduct or prescribed cause or any other reasonable cause considered by the Registrar to be sufficient, refuse to recognise or to continue to recognise any person as authorised by the breeder to act in the capacity of an agent.

-54. Registrar to make guidelines
+Registrar to make guidelines.

-The Registrar shall make guidelines for the proper implementation of this Act and Regulations made under this Act.
+54. The Registrar shall make guidelines for the proper implementation of this Act and Regulations made under this Act.

-55. Regulations
+Regulations.

-(1) The Registrar shall with the approval of the Minister make Regulations under this Act.
+55. (1) The Registrar shall, with the approval of the Minister make Regulations under this Act.

-(2) Without prejudice to the generality of the sub-section (1) of this section, Regulations made shall prescribe -
+(2) Without prejudice to subsection (1), Regulations made shall prescribe:

 (a) various forms to be used under this Act;